Two boxers, one wearing headgear labeled "Qwoted" the other with headgear labeled "HARO". The Qwoted boxer has just landed a blow to the Haro boxer.

 Qwoted’s basic plan provides:

-- Two pitches a month (New users get a bonus pitch)
+• Two pitches a month (New users get three bonus pitches)

 The pesky side of Qwoted’s free plan